Lizzyfemme/interactive-resume/README.md

-# Portfolio and Interactive Resume
+# Portfolio and Resume

 I needed a portfolio but as a junior web developer I didn't have much to put it.
-After a little research I found that some people add an interactive resume to their portfolios, so that is what I've done here.
+But this site showcases some responsive design

 ## Dependencies